Eyo Ephraim Adam

-Eyo Ephraim Adam (ca.1849 – 1911) was the head of Etim Efiom royal house of Old Calabar from 1908 until his death on September 28, 1911.
+Eyo Ephraim Adam (ca. 1849 – 1911) was the head of Etim Efiom royal house of Old Calabar from 1908 until his death on September 28, 1911.
 His father Ephraim Adam was the founder of the Tete household in Etim Efiom House.
 His mother Enang Otuk Oyom was equally from Etim Efiom House.
 He is credited to have aided in the spread of christianity in Akpabuyo, Nigeria.

 Independence of Etim Efiom Royal House

 On the death of Obong Adam Ephraim Adam I in 1906, Eyo Ephraim assumed the position of family head of Etim Efiom sub-House of great Duke House.
 At this time, Etim Efiom was a sub-house of Duke House.
 Thus, the late Obong Adam Ephraim Adam I assumed leadership of Duke House albeit having paternal descent from Etim Efiom.
 Eyo contested for the role of Etubom of Duke House.
 The only other candidate who emerged in the contest was Adam Ephraim Duke the family-head of Efiong Essien/Okon Idem sub-house of the larger Duke House.
 With the full backing and support of members of the Duke Ephraim lineage; Adam Ephraim Duke succeeded as Etubom of great Duke House in 1906.
 This was one of the motivating factors for the move to liberate Etim Efiom house from Duke House.
 Prior to this period, Etim Efiom House originally known as Tom Ephraim House was established in 1790 and was later placed under regency in 1834 by Duke Ephraim.
 Thus, Eyo Ephraim together with Oyo-Ita and Eneyo houses sought their liberation from Duke House.
-Unlike the warring route taken by some houses to assert their independence from Duke House, the fight for the independence of Etim Efiom house was taken to court.
+Unlike the warring route taken by some kind of houses to assert their independence from Duke House, the fight for the independence of Etim Efiom house was taken to court.
 Unfortunately, Eyo Ephraim did not live to see the house being liberated as he died in 1911 leaving his fight for independence to his younger sibling, Ekpo Ephraim Adam.
 Etim Efiom House became autonomous on 11 April 1913.